 These are approximate compensation amounts.
 If you call Accident Claims UK to speak about your situation, we can estimate how much compensation you could claim, more accurately based on your personal circumstances.

 If you make a successful claim for abuse or domestic violence during the lockdown, you will be awarded two heads of claim.
 The first is general damages which will compensate you for the pain, suffering and loss of amenity you experienced as a result of domestic abuse.
-You may also be awarded compensation for special expenses, which may compensate you for financial losses you incurred as a direct result of being abused.
+You may also be awarded compensation for special damages or expenses, which may compensate you for financial losses you incurred as a direct result of being abused.

 Making a claim for domestic violence or abuse can be an emotionally difficult process.
 If you choose to make your claim with Accident Claims UK, we promise that we will handle your case with kindness and sensitivity.
 You can also trust us to provide you with the following: